 Anger & Irritability

 Emotions can come on strong after a TBI, and anger is said to be one of the most difficult.
 Why does a traumatic brain injury cause anger?
 One of the main reasons goes back to the location of the injury.
 The brain’s frontal lobe is associated with reasoning and expressive language.
 If the frontal lobe is affected by an injury, it may become difficult to process and handle conflicts when they arise.
 Furthermore, this can also make it difficult to logically process an emotional moment, so anger may arise in a scenario when it wouldn’t have previously.

 After suffering a brain injury, it’s not uncommon to struggle to adapt to certain situations, such as those with large crowds, and sudden changes.
 These struggles can lead to anxiety or feelings of anxiousness.
 Once again, if the brain’s frontal lobe is affected during a TBI, it can affect logic and reasoning.
 Impairing this ability can lead to feeling overwhelmed.
 In addition, situations involving big crowds or loud noises can also trigger anxiety in someone suffering from a brain injury.

 Depression and anxiety tend to go hand in hand, and cases of TBI are no exception.
 Since a brain injury can impair a person’s ability to think, act, and react, this can become debilitating.
 It’s further challenging because in most cases there is no way to physically see the wounds that have caused this change.
-According to one estimate, around half of those who suffer a Traumatic Brain Injury will become depressed in the year following the injury.
+According to one estimate, around half of those who sustain a TBI will become depressed in the year following the injury.